sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 ![Image:pop_select_epochs.png](/assets/images/pop_select_epochs.png)

-Altenatively, epochs 1 to 10 may be removed by checking the checkbox adjacent to the epoch edit box.
+Alternatively, epochs 1 to 10 may be removed by checking the checkbox adjacent to the epoch edit box.

 ### Selecting a subset of data epochs based on event information
 In the EEGLAB sample dataset, half the targets appeared at position 1 and the other half at position 2.
-In this section we will simply keep all data epochs at position 1.
-Import the "eeglab_data_epochs_ica.set" tutorial dataset as indicated in the previous section.
+In this section, we will keep all position 1 data epochs.
+Import the "eeglab_data_epochs_ica.set" tutorial dataset, as indicated in the previous section.

 Select <span style="color: brown">Edit → Select epochs or events</span>.
 The [pop_selectevent.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_selectevent.m) window (below) will appear.
 Enter "1" in the textbox next to *position*, which will select all epochs in which the target appeared in position 1 (note the selected checkbox *Remove epochs not referenced by any selected event*).
 Press *Ok*.